 Experience matters.
-Whether you are bringing in a consultant to analyze your business or hiring a new vendor, there’s no replacing the value of having expert guidance from professionals who have “been there, done that.”
+Whether you are bringing in a consultant to analyze your business or hiring a new vendor, there’s no replacing the value of having expert guidance from professionals who have years of experience.

 Know your business processes.
 B2B consultants cannot under-emphasize this point.
 You may think you know how your business processes work in theory, but very often the way you think your business works isn’t the way it’s actually operating.
 This can lead to unpleasant surprises when an outside consultant comes in to examine your workflows.